-To engage, pull the lever all the way up.
-To release, push the lever all the way down.
+To engage, pull steering levers all the way up and engage both brake locks.

+To release, pull up on the levers and release the locks.

 When parking on a steep slope, the wheels must be chocked or blocked in addition to the brake being engaged.
 The unit must be tied down and brake engaged when transporting.